-Land mark album in the history of pop music will mark 50th anniversary of it’s release (26th May for U.K., and 2nd June for the U.S.A.).
-Many editions of the album coming out just about now, this is one the out takes of the title track….look forward to more great discoveries!
+The land mark album in the history of pop music will mark the 50th anniversary of its release on May 26th in the U.K. and June 2nd in the USA.
+Many editions of the album are coming out just about now: this one has the out takes of the title track.
+I look forward to more great discoveries!

-Ottawa alt-pop singer Adaline is back with her first album in six years.
-Recorded at sea, Aquatic has some great tracks, but this single Adaline is the one that caught my attention right away.
+Ottawa alt-pop singer, Adaline, is back with her first album in six years.
+Recorded at sea, Aquatic has some great tracks, but this single, “Entertainer”, is the one that caught my attention right away.
 It’s moody, melodic and memorable and reminds me a bit of Bat For Lashes and Austra.

-This entire album is astonishingly good, but there are a few standout tracks that manage to be even better than the rest.
-Her devastating rendition of “Lucille” and the slow-dance beauty of “Last Kiss” are both honourable mentions, but this cover of The National’s “Slow Show” utterly eclipses the original.
+This entire album, Trauma, is astonishingly good.
+But, there are a few standout tracks that manage to be even better than the rest.
+Her devastating rendition of “Lucille” and the slow-dance beauty of “Last Kiss” are both honourable mentions.
+However, this cover of The National’s “Slow Show” utterly eclipses the original.
 Essential music.

-This Calgary poet and singer song-writer’s recording achieves the grace and simplicity that she sings of.
+This Calgary poet and singer-songwriter’s recording achieves the grace and simplicity of which she sings.
 And the gratitude is mine.

 *This song is not available on Spotify.
 Listen to the song here.

 AM Static is the Calgary duo of Chris Austman and Nils Mikkelson.
 I’ve been waiting, somewhat patiently, for the follow-up to their JUNO-nominated album, A Life Well Lived, every since Nils dropped a few hints at the grand opening of our Calgary Foundation CKUA Studio last fall.
 Patience rewarded!